RomeoFroger49/price-grid-components/README.md

 you can check my project on this link --> https://responsive-price-grid-components.vercel.app

-I reproduce from an exemple image and try my best to make it more responsive as I can.
+I reproduce it from an exemple image and try my best to make it more responsive as I can.